Dave Rajput

-Dave Rajput also known as Dr. Mix, is a disc jockey (DJ), music programmer, and Master of Ceremonies (MC).
+Dave Rajput also known as Dr. Mix, is a disc jockey (DJ), music programmer, and master of ceremonies (MC).
 In 1985 he co-founded with Andrew Starr, Hot Mix Productions in Phoenix, Arizona.
 Hot Mix Productions operated the syndicated "Hot Mix Radio Network" which played on up to 175 radio stations around the world.

 Early career

-Rajput grew up on the north side of Chicago, Illinois and began working as a disc jockey (DJ) while in high school.
-In 1980, Dave Rajput moved to Phoenix, AZ and worked in nightclubs as a DJ.
+Rajput grew up on the north side of Chicago, Illinois, and began working as a disc jockey (DJ) while in high school.
+In 1980, Dave Rajput moved to Phoenix, Arizona, and worked in nightclubs as a DJ.

-He made a transition from playing disco music to a new style called Chicago House.
-Rob Wegner, a DJ in Arizona, was quoted as saying that Rajput was influential in bringing Chicago House to Arizona in the 1980s.
+He made a transition from playing disco music to a new style called Chicago house.
+Rob Wegner, a DJ in Arizona, was quoted as saying that Rajput was influential in bringing Chicago house to Arizona in the 1980s.
 In 1983 he won first-place trophy in the "Phoenix Arizona Battle Of The DJ's", which was held at Gatsby's Nightclub.